divanvisagie/runify/README.md

 ## Description

-Converts text piped in from stdin into a futhark of your choise using mappings
+Converts text piped in from stdin into a futhark of your choice using mappings

+** Note on current state of accuracy **
+Currently the mappings are not fully tested or compared against historical findings, this is is a work in progress until 1.O is released.

 ![ScreenShot 1](docs/1.png)